debhere/Predict-Crypto-Price/learning.md

 ```
 ## Misclaneous

-1. You cannot invoke a module without installation if both are not having same parent directory/
+1. You cannot invoke a module without installation if both are not having same parent directory.